mongodb/docs/source/core/replication.rst

 vote.
 Members will give votes to every eligible node that calls an election.

-TODO: this is very techincal and will likely be confusing to most readers.
+TODO this is very technical and will likely be confusing to most readers.
 We should place this in a document describing replication internals or something.

-A node will veto an election under the following conditions:
+A voting node will veto an election under the following conditions:

 - If the node seeking an election is not a member of the voter's set.

 - If the node seeking an election is more than 10 seconds behind the most recent operation to the replica set.

-- If the voter is connected to a different node with a higher priority than the node seeking election that is also eligible for election.
+- If the node seeking an election has a lower priority than other node in the set that is also eligible for election.

-- If the voter knows that the current primary has more recent operations (i.e. a higher "optime") than then node seeking election.
+- If the current :term:`primary` node has more recent operations than the (i.e. a higher "optime") than then node seeking election, from the perspective of the voting node.

 - The current primary will also veto an election if it has the same or more recent operations (i.e. a higher or "equal optime") than the node seeking election.

-The first node to receive votes from a majority of members in a set will become the next primary until another election is called.
+The first node to receive votes from a majority of members in a set becomes the next primary until the next election.
 Be aware of the following conditions and possible situations:

 - Replica sets send heartbeats (pings) to each other every 2 seconds.
-If a heartbeat does not return for more than 10 seconds, the delinquent node is marked as inaccessible.
+If a heartbeat does not return for more than 10 seconds, the other nodes mark the delinquent node as inaccessible.

-- Replica set priorities are used only in comparison with other nodes.
+- Replica set members only compare  priorities with other members of the set.
 The absolute value of priorities does not have any impact on the outcome of replica set elections.

   .. note::

-     The only exception is that nodes with a priority of ``0`` cannot be elected primary and will not seek election.
+     The only exception is that members with a priority of ``0`` cannot become :term:`primary` and will not seek election.

 .. _replica-set-node-priority:

 Node Priority
 ~~~~~~~~~~~~~

-In a replica set, every node has a "priority," which is used to
+In a replica set, every node has a "priority," that helps
 determine eligibility for :ref:`election <replica-set-elections>` to
 "primary."
-By default, all nodes have a priority of ``1``, unless the
+By default, all nodes have a priority of ``1``, unless you modify the
-:js:data:`members[n].priority` value is modified.
+:js:data:`members[n].priority` value.
 All nodes have a single
 vote in :ref:`elections <replica-set-elections>`.

 .. warning::